 Plagiarism check requirement- The dissertation chair will submit the proposal and/or dissertation to Turnitin.com, a website which scans the document for exact matches in citing the work of other authors.
 This practice provides security for the student and the school in ensuring academic integrity.
-Students may wish to submit their written

-- work ahead of time and provide the dissertation chair with the report to save time.
+Students may wish to submit their written work ahead of time and provide the dissertation chair with the report to save time.
 Details for how to use Turnitin.com can be found on the Dissertation Processing site.
+However, it is ultimately the responsibility of the student to avoid plagiarism.

-- Human subject review requirement- All research conducted at The Chicago School must first be reviewed by the Institutional Review Board (IRB) prior to data collection.
+• Human subject review requirement- All research conducted at The Chicago School must first be reviewed by the Institutional Review Board (IRB) prior to data collection.
 No data may be collected before IRB has approved the student's application.
 The mission of IRB is to ensure that ethical guidelines for research are followed in data collection.
-IRB reviews each dissertation proposal and will either approve the proposal or make a request for changes to meet Federal and APA ethical guidelines for human subjects' research.
+IRB reviews each application and will either approve the application or make a request for changes to meet Federal and APA ethical guidelines for human subjects' research.
 For more information about the Institutional Review Board policies and procedures, check the IRB website or contact IRB publication ethics requirement.

 Also, for a brief overview, please see section below on the IRB process.

 - All TCSPP dissertations must adhere to the APA code of ethics regarding publication credit.

 - Basic style requirements- The students must use the most recent edition of The Publication Manual of APA as well as TCSPP format requirements listed below:

 - The first pages of a TCSPP dissertation are to be formatted as follows:

 - Title page;

 - Copyright page;

 - Signature page;

 - Acknowledgments (optional);

 - Preface (optional);

 - Abstract (350 words or fewer);

-- Table of Contents; and
+- Table of Contents, and:

 - List of Tables and List of Figures; illustrations and other images should be presented as figures.